beters02/archtimize/README.md

 - If you have Btrfs, snapper is installed and backups are automatically created before running archtimize.
 - NetworkManager if you do not already have it
 - A custom bashrc with nice colors and functions.

+Prerequisites
+- Git must be installed
+- No previously installed graphics drivers
+- No previously installed graphical environment or window manager
+- Btrfs preferred (if using archinstall, make sure use subvolumes default layout and compression is ON)
+- Swap on zram preferred
+- Grub bootloader

 Installation
 - Clone this repository. git clone https://github.com/beters02/archtimize